 19. Step Back in Time at Heritage Park Village and Museum

 Walking through Heritage Park Village and Museum is like walking through downtown Oceanside at the turn of the century.
+The village was designed in the 70s as part of America’s bicentennial celebrations.

-20. Explore the Local Art Scene at First Friday Oceanside ArtWalk
+20. Explore the Local Art Scene at First Friday Oceanside Artwalk

 21. Join the Fun at Thursday Sunset Market

-22. Cruise The Strand with Wheel Fun Surreys
+22. Cruise the Strand With Wheel Fun Surreys

 23. Go Deep Sea Fishing

-24. Watch the Paul Mitchell NEON Supergirl Pro
+24. Watch the Paul Mitchell Neon Supergirl Pro

-25. Experience Your First Grunion Run
+29. Experience Your First Grunion Run

 If you’ve never experienced a SoCal ‘Grunion Run,’ here’s how it’s done.
 First, a grunion run is when thousands of little silvery fish ride the waves onto the beach at night to spawn.
 To experience it, you’ll need to time your visit with the most likely beaches on three- to four-day intervals occurring just after high tide following a full or new moon.

-If that seems like too much calculating, you can also grab a Grunion Run schedule from the CA Department of Fish and Wildlife.
+If that seems too much calculating, you can also grab a Grunion Run schedule from the CA Department of Fish and Wildlife.
 Kids love this, so don’t miss out.

-30. Experience History at The Fin Hotel
+30. Experience History at the Fin Hotel

 After a long period of decline, it was recently renovated in 2018.
 Guests can expect tastefully reclaimed historic charm combined with modern amenities — simultaneously elegant and straightforward.